zacharyjrich/JS-message-board/README.md

 6) Allow users to add and edit questions.

 7) Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.

+## Objectives of Project(Continuation)

+1) Use helper to show glyphicon for questions that have no answers added.

+2) Use computed property to show how many answers each question has been given.

+3) Integrate a service that will allow user to favorite a question and display their favorites.

 ## Prerequisites